 I had so many questions and no good answers

-I barely knew the who-what-where-when of my treatment.
-I had no clue of the why.
+I barely knew the who-what-where-when of my treatment and I had no clue of the why.
 So I spent the next few years finding out every why that I could, and eventually, things started making sense.

 I soon realized that I had a unique set of encyclopedic knowledge of living through a cancer diagnosis and treatment.
-I also knew, however, that the volumes of knowledge were grossly incomplete.
+However, I also knew that the volumes of knowledge were grossly incomplete.
 I would definitely need the insight of others… something I’d shunned during treatment.